OCB7D2D/OcbModCompiler/README.md

-In order for the utilities to be available and globally callable, you need to add the `utils` path to your global `path` environment variable (please see google if you dont know how).
+In order for the utilities to be available and globally callable, you need to add the `utils` path to your global `path` environment variable (please see Google if you don't know how).
 Additionally we need one or two more environment variables to be set (please adjust them accordingly):

 ```batch